Gbolahan5000/SQL_Projects/README.md

 3. what skills are most in-demand for data analyst?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?
+6. What is the salary trend by location?
+7. Education requirement analysis.

 # Tools I Used
 To explore the data analyst job market, I utilized a range of powerful tools: